mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

 # Troubleshooting

 The **Networking** tab of the DC/OS web interface provides information helpful for troubleshooting.
-You can see which containers are on which network and see their IP addresses.
+It contains information about the virtual networks from DC/OS overlay that a container is associated with and the IP address of the container on that virtual network.

+`NOTE: The network tab currently displays information about containers that are associated with virtual networks managed by DC/OS overlay.
+It does not have information about containers running on virtual networks managed by any other CNI/CNM provider`.

 <a name="limitations"></a>
 ### Limitations